FEUP-ESOF-2020-21/open-cx-t2g4/README.md

 ---

 ## Product Vision
 Bring everyone to the conference sessions!
-Let the deaf hear and the mute speak.
+Let the deaf hear and the mute speak through speech recognition and text synthesizing so no one is excluded.

 ---
 ## Elevator Pitch
 In every conference there are two main elements: to listen and to see.
 But the former is not always possible due to hearing loss.
 The interaction between the audience and the speaker makes conferences alive, that's why whe created **Com4All**.

 The **Com4All** is an app that enables communication, allowing one to keep track of the session through a real-time transcription of what is being said.
+It also allows the speaker to receive messages from the audience, translate them to a desired language and synthesize them for everyone to hear.

 This solution's main advantages are that it is free and open-source, in addiction to being simple, fast, and light resource- and data-wise.